anton-k/mig/docs/src/01-hello-world.md

 ### Subtle nuance on Monoid instance for Server

-Yuo may ask: why not to write the previous example like this:
+You may ask: why not to write the previous example like this:

 ```haskell
 server =